* U.S. net long-term outflow, highest since August 2007

-* China, Japan sell net $40 bln Treasuries in June
+* China, Japan Treasuries sale $40 billion in June

-Comments from Federal Reserve Chairman Ben Bernanke on May 22 that the central bank could reduce its four-year asset buying or quantitative easing (QE) program by September fueled a sell-off in U.S. Treasuries.
+Comments from Federal Reserve Chairman Ben Bernanke at a press conference on May 22 that the U.S. central bank could reduce its asset buying program by September fueled a sell-off in U.S. Treasuries.

-“The sell-off in Treasuries and Bernanke’s tapering remarks are related,” said Michael Woolfolk, global market strategist at BNY Mellon in New York.
+“The sell-off in Treasuries and Bernanke’s tapering remarks are related,” Woolfolk said.
 “Lightning doesn’t strike in the same place twice, but Bernanke repeated his comments in June and that roiled the market.”

 Including short-dated assets such as bills, overseas investors sold a net $19 billion in assets in June, compared with inflows of $56.6 billion the previous month.